Commission on Accelerating Climate Action

 This Commission seeks to answer these questions and identify solutions that accelerate progress on energy transitions and climate change action across sectors throughout the United States.

-With the guidance of the four co-chairs and the diverse expertise of commissioners, the project will design and organize listening sessions, consultations, and literature research and data analysis to identify barriers to action faced by various disciplines and sectors.
+With the guidance of the five co-chairs and the diverse expertise of commissioners, the project will design and organize listening sessions, consultations, and literature research and data analysis to identify barriers to action faced by various disciplines and sectors.
 Subsequently, the Commission will engage groups from the initial activities in a series of workshops to co-develop recommendations and actions to advance climate action.
 The Commission’s three working groups will focus on the issues of communications, private sector activity, and security.

 The Commission will publish key interim findings and present its final recommendations and actions in a concluding policy report.